madreher/LammpsInputBuilder/README.md

 * Undo reverse list of Extensions
 * Undo reverse list of Groups

-This order ensure that the commands are declared in the right order, and removed in the right order as well.
-The LIFO approach to *undo* guarantee that commands which may depend on each other are stopped cleanly.
+This order ensures that the commands are declared in the right order, and removed in the right order as well.
+The LIFO approach to *undo* guarantees that commands which may depend on each other are stopped cleanly.
+For example, if we declare the command A, followed by B and that B depends on A to function, we will have to remove B first before removing A.

 Other `Section` objects follow a very similar pattern with the difference mainly being that the center piece of the `Section` may be a different object than an `Integrator`.
 For instance, the `RecursiveSection` has a list of `Section` objects to execute in the middle.
 Several examples are provided below to see how different `Section` types can be used in practice.

 ### Handling of Units

-Many parameters of Lammps commands represent a quantity with unit such as temperature, length, etc. In Lammps, the unit system used is declared at the beginning of input script and is usually determined by which type of forcefield is used.
+Many parameters of Lammps commands represent a quantity with unit such as temperature, length, etc. In Lammps, the [unit system](https://docs.lammps.org/units.html) used is declared at the beginning of input script and is usually determined by which type of forcefield is used.

 This can be a challenge because commands parameters need to follow the unit system used.
 A major goal of LIB is to be able to make the definition of a workflow independant from the system definition unit.
-If the commands parameters are declared with only a simple value, a given workflow could only be used for potentials which are based on the same unit set.
+If the command's parameters are declared with only a simple value, a given workflow definition could only be used for potentials which are based on the same unit set.

-To avoid this problem are make workflow definition agnostique of a given unit set, LIB wraps numerical parameters into `Quantity` objects representing different physical properties.
+To avoid this problem and make a workflow definition agnostic of a given unit set, LIB wraps numerical parameters into `Quantity` objects representing different physical properties.
 A `Quantity` object represents a type of physical property, a numerical value, and a unit associated with it.
-A `Quantity` type exist for each type of units declared in Lammps (temperature, length, force, etc).
+A `Quantity` type exists for each type of units declared in Lammps (temperature, length, force, etc).
 A `Quantity` object can be converted to a new unit on demand.
 This is done by using [Pint](https://pint.readthedocs.io/en/stable/) in the backend.

 When converting the workflow into Lammps commands, the `WorkflowBuilder` knows which unit style is used, and can therefor require to convert all the `Quantity` objects to the right units when writting commands.
-This mechanism ensures that a user can define a workflow ones, and change the potential at will without ever having to update its workflow because of improper units.
+This mechanism ensures that a user can define a workflow once, and change the Lammps unit set at will without ever having to update its workflow because of improper units.

 ## Workflow examples